yeoman/yeoman.io/app/authoring/running-context.md

 ## Prototype methods as actions

-Each method directly attached to a Generator prototype is considered to be an action.
-Each action is run in sequence by the Yeoman environment run loop.
+Each method directly attached to a Generator prototype is considered to be a task.
+Each task is run in sequence by the Yeoman environment run loop.

-In other words, each method returned by `Object.getPrototypeOf(Generator)` will be automatically run.
+In other words, each functions on the object returned by `Object.getPrototypeOf(Generator)` will be automatically run.

 ### Helper and private methods

-Now that you know the prototype methods are considered as action, you may wonder how to define helper or private methods that won't be called automatically.
-There are three different methods to achieve this.
+Now that you know the prototype methods are considered to be task, you may wonder how to define helper or private methods that won't be called automatically.
+There are three different ways to achieve this.

-1. Prefix method name by an underscore (e.g. `_method`).
+1. Prefix method name by an underscore (e.g. `_private_method`).
 2. Use instance methods:

     ```js
       generators.Base.extend({
-        init: function () {
+        constructor: function () {
           this.helperMethod = function () {
             console.log('won\'t be called automatically');
           };